If you are trying to save money, cutting out a few monthly expenses can make a big difference. Here are 12 household

-We are starting to here of areas that are charging a fine for using too much water.
+We are starting to hear of areas that are charging a fine for using too much water.
 Hopefully, you are not impacted, but whether you are or not, you can save money by reducing your water usage.
 Place a timer in the bathroom for showers and make sure all leaks are fixed.
 Wash clothing and dishes only when you have a full load.
 These are simple fixes that are sure to reflect on your water bill.
 Here are 5 ways to conserve water.

 The cost of lawn care can add up!
 With so many tutorials online, anyone can provide their own quality lawn care.
 Let go of your pricey landscaping services and try the DIY approach, or hire a high school student to help you out for a fraction of the cost of a lawn service.
-If you don’t have all of the yard equipment you need to care for your yard, consider borrowing a neighbors and then lend them something that you have, but they don’t.
+If you don’t have all of the yard equipment you need to care for your yard, consider borrowing from a neighbor and then lend them something that you have, but they don’t.

 9. Stop newspaper and magazine delivery.

 With everything available online these days, paying for these newspaper and magazine subscriptions can be another expense you just don’t need.
 Go paperless and you will cut back on expenses and paper waste at the same time.
-Do you like to hold a magazine in your hands, then borrow them from your local library.
+Do you like to hold a magazine in your hands?
+Then borrow magazines and newspapers from your local library.